PiotrNawrot/nanoT5/README.md

 We recommend adding `model.compile=true` flag for pre-training, if you are able to install PyTorch 2.0.

-Suppose you don't have access to a 80GB GPU.
+Suppose you don't have access to a 80GB A100 GPU.
 In that case, you can increase the number of gradient accumulation steps by `optim.grad_acc=steps`, where `batch_size` has to be divisible by `steps`.

 The summary of the optimization process is printed every 100 steps in the following format.
 For instance:

 ```
 [train] Step 100 out of 65536 | Loss --> 59.881 | Grad_l2 --> 61.126 | Weights_l2 --> 7042.931 | Lr --> 0.010 | Seconds_per_step --> 1.385 |
 ```

-[TODO: Include the default model weights] Finally, you can downlaod the weights after our pre-training directly from [HuggingFace Hub](https://huggingface.co/pnawrot/nanoT5-base) and fine-tune it directly on SNI using nanoT5.

 ### Efficiency statistics: